Welcome to the University of Memphis! Whether you are transferring as a freshman,

 The University of Memphis marks the beginning of the journey of college life with

-New Student Convocation on the first day of classes each academic year.
+New Student Convocation on the first day of classes of each academic year.
 Participants

 learn about University traditions and receive advice on how to become successful students.